HungryLadon/CapgemRepo/README.md

 # CapgemRepo
-Repo for capgemini to look at
+Repo for capgemini to look at.

 getstatsbyname.js:This file connects to the league of legends API and finds a user's details.
 It then condenses the JSON reply and shows the users name,rank etc.

 numberstrivia connects to an API that returns a random fact about a number.